 You can help meet your muscles’ nitric oxide nutritional needs by consuming spinach and beets.

-I add spinach to my blended green smoothies and add beet extract powder to my workout water.
+I add spinach to my blended green smoothies and beet extract powder to my workout water.

 Quality Protein Is Among the Most Important Bodybuilding Supplements

-Generally, if you’re already at a healthy weight and you want to build muscle, then you can try for 2.4 grams of protein per kilogram of body weight.
+Generally, if you’re already at a healthy weight and want to build muscle, you can try for 2.4 grams of protein per kilogram of body weight.

 My favorite sources of protein are: